The Creation of Ability

 The more the brain is used the more it grows, and the more capable the baby becomes.

-When we stimulate newborn he gains the ability to see weeks or even months earlier.
+When we stimulate the newborn, he gains the ability to see weeks or even months earlier.
 This gives the baby the wonderful opportunity to see everything that is around him during the period when his brain is growing very rapidly.

 Little Maria is only 10 weeks old and she is already learning to read and loving it!

 This visual ability then leads to the maturation of other pathways.
 Once he can see, he begins to understand more easily what we are saying to him.
-When he can see,his need to move is hugely increased.
+When he can see space, his need to move is hugely increased.
 As a result, he tries harder to move and moves more.
-This movement both stimulates his sense of touch and helps to further develop his vision.
+This movement both stimulates his tactiliity and helps to further develop his vision.
 His increased movement helps his chest to grow and as a result his respiration improves.
 This better respiration allows him to make sounds more easily so he can communicate his needs better.

 Thus begins a happy cycle of events, each one touching off yet another spark, each spark igniting yet another new ability.